 - ‘In conversation with’ Tom Mahon – Cornerstone Methodist Church – 3pm – 3:50pm

 - Tours of Redmayne 1860 premises – 30 High Street, Wigton, 4pm, 4:20pm and 4:40pm

 - Workshops – John Peel Theatre – 10:30am – 12:30pm

 - Art Auction and sale – John Peel Theatre – 2pm – 3pm

 'In conversation with Redmayne'

 Trader pitches are still available for the Producers’ Market and Hot Food Court.
 For more information, email email@example.com.

 Taste Cumbria is organised by Allerdale Borough Council and supported by Cockermouth Town Council and The Coffee Kitchen Bakery of Market Place, Cockermouth.

 Taste Cumbria Christmas in Cockermouth – 11 & 12 December 2021

-The nearest mainline train station is Carlisle where you can connect to the Cumbrian Coast Line and catch a train direct to Wigton Station.
-If you are travelling by car, leave the M6 at junction 41, take the B5305 west and you should be here in 40 minutes
+The nearest mainline train station is Penrith the Lake District.
+Connecting buses take about an hour to transport you to Cockermouth.
+Alternatively, arrive via Carlisle Railway Station, then take the train to Maryport, then the number 68 bus or a taxi.
+If you are travelling by car, leave the M6 at junction 40, take the A66 west and you should be here in 40 minutes.